bvdputte/kirby-log/readme.md

 - Output: `[2018-08-06 17:26:50.376956] [info] This text will be added to the default log`.
 - Logfile: `/site/kirbylogs/kirbylog.log`

+*💡 Gotcha's*:

-- 💡 The logfile will be created automatically when not existant.
+- The logfile will be created automatically when not existant.
-- 💡 By default the level is `info`.
+- By default the level is `info`.
 [This can be set in the options](#kirby-configurable-options).

 ### Extended arguments